nicarq/sovereign-sdk/examples/demo-rollup/README.md

 If you don't need ZK guest to be compiled, for faster compilation time you can export `export SKIP_GUEST_BUILD=1` environment variable in each terminal you run.
-By default, demo-rollup skip proving.
+By default, demo-rollup disables proving.
 If you want to enable proving, several options are available:

+* `export SOV_PROVER_CONFIG=skip` Skips verification logic.
 * `export SOV_PROVER_CONFIG=simulate` Run the rollup verification logic inside the current process.
 * `export SOV_PROVER_CONFIG=execute` Run the rollup verifier in a zkVM executor.
 * `export SOV_PROVER_CONFIG=prove` Run the rollup verifier and create a SNARK of execution.

 ### Run a local DA layer instance